• Skip to main content

 The FREE Way to Do Keyword Research WITHOUT Tools & Rank Number 1!

-The absolute best way to do solid keyword research without a keyword research tool is by using the tools Google gives us (People Also Ask, Related Searches) and finding those keywords that have USER GENERATED CONTENT landing in the top 10!
-These are basically placeholders BEGGING for your content to take its spot!
+Use the tools Google gives us (People Also Ask, Related Searches) and find those keywords that have USER GENERATED CONTENT landing in the top 10!
+These are placeholders BEGGING for your content to take its spot!

 Keyword research tools can give us so much useful data, including: